Published: May 4, 2023

 By default, the background of the RAZ Memory Cell Phone is black.
 Each picture is presented as a circle approximately 1 inch in diameter.
 So, the pictures are quite large for individuals with low vision.
 The names underneath the pictures are white, providing good contrast with the black background.

-The Jitterbug Smart3 is designed to be an easy-to-use smartphone.
+The Jitterbug Smart4 is designed to be an easy-to-use smartphone.
 It tries to accomplish this primarily through a customized menu system.
 Rather than app icons organized on the display, there is a vertical list of apps.
 It seems questionable whether re-organizing the menu system in this manner resolves challenges faced by seniors.
-A safe assumption is that most seniors looking for a simple experience have difficulty operating the apps themselves, rather than difficulty with the manner in which the apps are organized.
-And, on the Jitterbug Smart3, the large majority of the apps themselves are standard android apps.
-For example, if the senior wants to surf the internet, they must use Google Chrome; if they wish to send or read an email, they must use an email client like Gmail; if they want to navigate while driving, the senior uses Google Maps; if they wish to place a video call, they must use a video calling app such as Google Meet; to view pictures, the senior uses Google Photos … etc. In fact, the only apps designed by lively are the Phone, Text Messages, Contacts, and Settings apps.
-Accordingly, if the senior has difficulty using standard apps, the Jitterbug Smart3 is not the solution.
+A safe assumption is that most seniors looking for a simple experience have difficulty operating the apps themselves, rather than difficulty with how the apps are organized.
+And, on the Jitterbug Smart4, the majority of the apps themselves are standard Android apps.
+For example, if the senior wants to surf the internet, they must use Google Chrome; if they wish to send or read an email, they must use an email client like Gmail; if they want to navigate while driving, they use Google Maps; if they wish to place a video call, they must use a video calling app, such as Google Meet; to view pictures, the senior uses Google Photos … etc.

-The true “purpose” of the Jitterbug Smart3 seems to be to deliver lively’s health and safety features.
-Lively’s website explains that “[i]n emergencies big or small, just press the Urgent Response button and a certified Urgent Response Agent will get you the help you need.
+The true “purpose” of the Jitterbug Smart4 seems to be to deliver Lively’s health and safety features.
+Lively’s website explains, “[i]n emergencies big or small, just press the Urgent Response button and a certified Urgent Response Agent will get you the help you need.
 You can also speak to a board-certified doctor or registered nurse, enjoy affordable car service, and much more.”
-These services are priced between $19.99 and $34.99 each month and may have additional costs on top of that.
-Accordingly, the Jitterbug Smart3 may be a good option if the senior wants quick access to lively health and safety services (the phone includes an easy-to-find button for accessing the services).
-Otherwise, the cell phone does not offer the senior much advantage over a standard smartphone.

 In the menu system, the text size and contrast are very good.
 The characters are bolded and large, and the color contrast is black on white.
 In the standard applications (e.g., Google Maps), however, the text size and contrast are the same as on any smartphone.

-Like the Jitterbug Smart3, the Jitterbug Flip2 is manufactured and sold by a wireless provider called lively.
+Like the Jitterbug Smart4, the Jitterbug Flip2 is manufactured and sold by a wireless provider called lively.
 Lively specializes in serving seniors and offers a number of solutions, including cell phones, aimed at this demographic.

 The Jitterbug Flip2 is a nice-looking flip phone that fits well in the hand.
 It has a plastic exterior and a red-metallic color.
 It is 4.3 inches high, 2.19 inches wide, and 0.75 inches thick.
 It feels solid and generates a nice-sounding thud when closed.